wso2/wso2-qa-artifacts/products/wso2_ESB/product_features/features/mediators/transform_mediators/xslt_mediator/esb500_jsontoxml/README.md

 - Upload the .aar file to WSO2 AS

 ### Steps
-- Upload the given XSLT transformation file to governance registry
+- Upload the given XSLT transformation file to governance registry of WSO2 ESB
 - Deploy the given sequence in WSO2 ESB
 - Deploy the given proxy service in WSO2 ESB by changing endpoint ip address accordingly.
 - Use the below request to invoke the proxy service